-A child receiving support at School Action may have an Individual Education Plan if appropriate/necessary.
+A child receiving support at school support may have an Individual Learning Plan if appropriate/necessary.

-Monitoring will be carried out and the SENCO will look at the monitoring information on a half-termly basis and make adjustments to the provision for the child, if appropriate.
+Monitoring will be carried out by the class teacher during the Pupil Progress Meeting on a half-termly basis and they will make adjustments to the provision for the child, if appropriate.

-Individual Education Plans will be reviewed and discussed termly, although some pupils may need more frequent reviews.
+Individual Learning Plans will be reviewed and discussed termly, although some pupils may need more frequent reviews.
 Parents/carers and wherever possible, their child, will be invited to contribute and will be consulted about any further action.

-As part of the review process, the Inclusion Manager or the SENCO and school colleagues, in consultation with the parents/carers, may conclude that despite receiving an individualised programme and/or concentrated support for a considerable period, the child continues to have significant needs which are not being met by current interventions.
+As part of the review process, in consultation with the parents/carers, school may conclude that despite receiving an individualised programme and/or concentrated support for a considerable period, the child continues to have significant needs which are not being met by current provision.

-Where this is the case a decision may be made to make provision at the School Action Plus level.
+Where this is the case, a decision may be made to increase the level of support.